f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Message.md

 ### `proto-lens`
 The advantages of using `proto-lens` are that it can parse and generate types for pretty much any `.proto` file.
 The disadvantage is that the generated code is a bit strange, and may require you to create wrapper types to avoid depending directly on the generated code.
-An additional disadvtange is that you cannot generate `.proto` files from haskell code.
+An additional disadvantage is that you cannot generate `.proto` files from haskell code.

 All in all, neither is really difficult to work with, and depending on what stage you're at in development you might chose one over the other.